paulsachse-fs/Artificial_Intelligence_Ecosystem/Sachse_iPhone_RAG/README.md

 # Paul Sachse - Retrieval Augmented Generation System Reflection Report

 ## Selected Document: Wikipedia page of the iPhone
 I downloaded the iPhone Wikipedia page as a pdf and processed it as a document rather than a webpage.
 This was due to an error I received while attempting to use the automated system to access Wikipedia's site.
 This Wikipedia page contains general information about the iPhone and its many releases over the years.
 The page contains details about the device's hardware including models, internal components, and physical design.
 The source also goes on to talk about the iPhone's software and services including iOS and the App Store.
-This resource also includes company information about Apple and the iPhone such as retail data, marketing, and history of the device.
+This resource also includes company information about Apple and the iPhone such as retail data, marketing information, and the history of the device.

 ## 4.1 Chunk‑Size & Overlap Experiments
 ### 3 RAG System Responses

-Your question: What year did the iPhone come out?
-Answer: 2007

 Your question: What was the second iPhone?
 Answer: iPhone 3G